HastiGD/KeyValueDatastore/Client/README.md

 When you are finished you may enter 'close' to exit the Client.

-### Running the Client in Docker (NOT WORKING)
+### Running the Client in Docker
-Once you have installed Docker launch the server by running the deploy.sh script in the **Server** Terminal session.

-Then launch the coordinator by running the run_coordinator.sh script in the **Coordinator** Terminal session.
+Launch the client by running the run_client.sh script in a new Terminal session:

-Finally, run the run_client.sh script in the **Client** Terminal session:

-`Client % ./run_client.sh`
+`./run_client.sh`